thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 **NOTE:** The `Array.prototype.map()` method collects the returned `<Track />` components into an array.
 When an array is used as a component's child, its elements become individual children of that parent component.

 Being stateless, each `<Track />` component is responsible for handling the hierarchy's events for a single track.
 To handle this responsibility, the owner sets each component's `key`, `track`, and `incrementLikes` props.
 With the exception of the `key` prop, the key-value pairs are accessible inside the `<Track />` component using the `this.props` object.

-The `key` prop is used by React to uniquely identify sibling components of the same type.
+**NOTE:** The `key` prop is used by React to uniquely identify sibling components of the same type.
 If a keyed component is changed in any way, React can more efficiently update the DOM hierarchy.
 The `key` prop is *not* accessible via `this.props.key`.

 ```jsx
 // From app/components/track.jsx